Angel Falls: Tourism

 Angel Falls is one of Venezuela's top tourist attractions, though a trip to the falls is a complicated affair.
 The falls are located in an isolated jungle.
-A flight from Maiquetia Airport or Puerto Ordaz or Ciudad Bolívar is required to reach Canaima camp, the starting point for river trips to the base of the falls.
+A flight from Maiquetia Airport, Puerto Ordaz, or Ciudad Bolívar is required to reach Canaima camp, the starting point for river trips to the base of the falls.
 River trips generally take place from June to December, when the rivers are deep enough for use by the Pemon guides.
-During the dry season (December to March), there is less water seen than in the other months.
+During the dry season (December to March), the volume of water is less than in other months.